-By the end of 2011, the Deputy Sheriffs' Education and Training Board and the Pennsylvania Commission on Crime and Delinquency, in accordance with the provisions of Act 1984-2, had completed the 27th year of providing initial certification to newly hired deputies.
-To provide this initial certification, the Board has held 68 basic training classes and 69 waiver classes, certifying a total of 5,174 deputy sheriffs since 1985.
+By the end of 2012, the Board and PCCD, in accordance with the provisions of Act 1984-2, had completed the 28th year of providing initial certification to newly hired deputies.
+To provide this initial certification, the Board has held 71 basic training classes and 74 waiver classes, certifying a total of 5,349 deputy sheriffs since 1985.

 From 1985 to 1999, basic training consisted of 160 hours of instruction presented during a four-week course and included major subject areas related to the duties of a deputy sheriff: civil and criminal law and procedure, court security, prisoner transport, mechanics of arrest, crisis intervention, professional development, self-defense, first aid and firearms.
 During 2000, the Board implemented delivery of an expanded, 560-hour basic training program under the provisions of Act 1998-10, which provided a significant expansion of instruction in the basic training topics noted above and related topics.
 In 2003, basic training was expanded to its current 19-week, 760-hour level.
 In 2005, the Board also established minimum fitness standards for certification under the basic training program.
+The Board is currently finishing a reevaluation and update of the current basic training program